VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDPublished 22 February 2026Prices live from Amazon UK

 Common mistakes to avoid: Don't buy based on aesthetics (RGB doesn't improve performance).
 Don't assume "Gaming" branding means better specs (check the VRM and chipset).
 Don't buy the cheapest board for an expensive CPU (the VRM will bottleneck it).
 And don't forget to check BIOS update requirements for older stock.

-I tested each board with appropriate mid-range CPUs: Intel i5-13400F for B760 boards, Ryzen 5 5600 and Ryzen 7 5800X for B550 boards.
+Each board is paired with an appropriate mid-range CPU here: Intel i5-13400F for B760 boards, Ryzen 5 5600 and Ryzen 7 5800X for B550 boards.
 Testing included BIOS stability, memory compatibility with DDR4-3200 and DDR4-3600 kits, VRM thermal monitoring under sustained loads, and real-world gaming and productivity benchmarks.
 Each board ran for at least one week in a test system to identify stability issues.
-VRM temperatures were measured using thermal probes during AIDA64 stress tests.
+VRM temperature figures quoted here refer to thermal probe readings taken under AIDA64 stress loads.
 BIOS interfaces were evaluated for clarity and ease of use for first-time builders.

 Best Overall